 Dr. Baxevanis is also a senior scientist leading NHGRI's Computational Genomics Unit.
-His research program focuses on the use of phylogenetic and comparative genomic techniques to study developmental proteins that play a fundamental role in the specification of body plan, pattern formation, and cell fate determination during metazoan development.
-His group uses a variety of bioinformatic approaches to understand the evolution and function of these proteins and their ultimate role in human disease.
+His research program focuses on the use of phylogenetic and comparative genomic techniques to study developmental proteins that play a fundamental role in the specification of body plan, pattern formation and cell fate determination during metazoan development.
+His group aims to understand the evolution and function of these proteins and their ultimate role in human disease.
 Their current focus involves analyzing the genomes of early branching metazoan phyla to better understand the relationship between genomic and morphological complexity, as well as the evolution of novel cell types.

 Top of page